 Little did I know that these micro-adventures were doing so much for me.
-I was constantly learning, constantly connected to the environment and reaping the benefits of the nature fix.
-I was seeing green fields, trees, bushes and rivers, blue skies and cloudy skies and exposed to all kinds of weather.
+I was constantly learning, constantly connected to the environment, and reap the benefits of the nature fix.
+I was seeing green fields, trees, bushes, and rivers, blue skies, and cloudy skies, and exposed to all kinds of weather.

 "Most importantly...I didn’t grow up with a phone!"

 I didn’t have the option to feed boredom with a digital device, it was down to me, my imagination and the natural world, which was my playground.
 I was more present and connected than ever, far more than most youngsters today, who have never been so connected globally yet disconnected to their local environment.
 In fact, this isn’t just youngsters.

 We’re spending more time in front of screens and concrete jungles than ever before and the negative impacts of this are scary, the science proves it...